SitecoreUnicorn/Rainbow/README.md

 ### [Item comparison APIs](https://github.com/kamsar/Rainbow/tree/master/src/Rainbow/Diff)
 * Compare any item that you can stuff into `IItemData`, which out of the box includes Sitecore items and YAML-serialized items
 * Customize comparison for field types or specific fields with [Field Comparers](https://github.com/kamsar/Rainbow/tree/master/src/Rainbow/Diff/Fields)
-* Get a complete readout of changes
+* Get a complete readout of changes as an object model

 ## Improvements
 Improvements are in comparison to Sitecore serialization and the functionality in Unicorn 2.